DylanAKing/OpenVPN-Installer/README.md

 # OpenVPN-Installer
 Single script configuration of two clean servers/VMs into 1x OVPN server and 1x OVPN/EasyRSA certificate authority

+CLONING FROM MAIN MAY INTRODUCE SOME BUGS THAT HAVENT BEEN ADDRESSED YET PLEASE USE THE LASTEST VERSION FROM RELEASES FOR A TESTED VERSION

 Linux Distro Compatibility:

 | Latest Version | 1.0.3 |